jonnonz1/nz-statute-book/acts/public/2013/administration-of-community-sentences-and-orders-act-2013.md

   (2A) Before imposing a sentence of home detention on an offender, a court must consider the pre-sentence report prepared by a probation officer in accordance with section 26A.

 ### 34 Detention conditions applying to offender sentenced to home detention
-(1) Section 80C(2) is amended by inserting the following paragraph after paragraph (d):.
+(1) Section 80C(2) is amended by inserting the following paragraph after paragraph (d):
   (da) the offender must, if required to submit to the electronic monitoring of his or her sentence, remain within the area defined by the probation officer; and
 (2) Section 80C is amended by inserting the following subsection after subsection (5):
-  (5A) A probation officer must define the area within which an offender subject to electronic monitoring is required to remain at the home detention residence and show that area to the offender and advise the relevant occupants (as defined in section 26A(4)(a)) of that area.
+  (5A) A probation officer must define the area within which an offender subject to electronic monitoring is required to remain at the home detention residence and show that area to the offender and advise the relevant occupants (as defined in section 26A(4)﻿(a)) of that area.

 ### 35 Application for variation or cancellation of sentence of home detention
 Section 80F is amended by inserting the following subsection after subsection (4):
-  (4A) When an application is made under this section for variation of conditions on the ground specified in subsection (1)(c) and there is no suitable alternative residence available, the court may do either or both of the following things:
+  (4A) When an application is made under this section for variation of conditions on the ground specified in subsection (1)﻿(c) and there is no suitable alternative residence available, the court may do either or both of the following things:
     (a) issue to a constable a warrant for the offender's arrest:
     (b) bail the offender or remand the offender in custody if the application cannot be determined immediately.